Pylons/pyramid/docs/designdefense.rst

 You've now bought in to the fact that there's a registry that is just "hanging around".
 But how does the registry get populated?
 Why, :term:`ZCML` of course.
 Sometimes.
-In this particular case, however, the registration of ``ISettings`` is made by the framework itself "under the hood": it's not present in any ZCML.
+Or via imperative code.
+In this particular case, however, the registration of ``ISettings`` is made by the framework itself "under the hood": it's not present in any ZCML nor was it performed imperatively.
 This is extremely hard to comprehend.
 Problem number six.

 Clearly there's some amount of cognitive load here that needs to be borne by a reader of code that extends the :mod:`repoze.bfg` framework